Phoenix New Times: Arrest controversy

 In October 2007, Maricopa County sheriff's deputies arrested Lacey and Larkin on charges of revealing secret grand jury information concerning the investigations of the New Times's long-running feud with Maricopa County sheriff Joe Arpaio.
 In July 2004, the New Times published Arpaio's home address in the context of a story about his real estate dealings, which the County Attorney's office was investigating as a possible crime under Arizona state law.
 Special prosecutor Dennis Wilenchik served Village Voice Media with a subpoena ordering it to produce "all documents" related to the original real estate article, as well as "all Internet web site traffic information" to a number of articles that mentioned Arpaio.
 Wilenchik further ordered Village Voice Media to produce the IP addresses of all visitors to the Phoenix New Times website since January 1, 2004, as well as which websites those readers had been to prior to visiting.
 As an act of "civil disobedience", Lacey and Larkin published the contents of the subpoena on or about October 18, which resulted in their arrests the same day.
 On the following day, the county attorney dropped the case after declining to pursue charges against the two.

 Special prosecutor Dennis Wilenchik's subpoena included a demand for the names of all people who had read the Arpaio story on the newspaper's website.
 It was the revealing of the subpoena information by the New Times which led to the arrests.
 Maricopa County Attorney Andrew Thomas dropped the charges less than 24 hours after the two were arrested.

 In the weeks following the arrests, members of the Association of Alternative Newsweeklies, of which the Phoenix New Times is a member, provided links on their websites to places where Arpaio's address could be found.
 This was done to show solidarity with the Phoenix New Times.

 In February 2008, the paper filed a formal notice of claim, which is required by Arizona law before suing government officials.

 In December 2013, the Maricopa County Board of Supervisors agreed to pay Phoenix New Times founders Michael Lacey and Jim Larkin $3.75 million to settle their false arrest lawsuit against the county defendants.

+Restraining order controversy

+On April 19, 2023, Senator Wendy Rogers obtained a restraining order against Camryn Sanchez, an Arizona state Senate reporter for the Phoenix New Times.
+Rogers accused Sanchez of stalking her after seen she had shown up to two of her residences in Tempe and Chandler caught on her ring doorbell footage.

+Sanchez began investigating whether Rogers primary residence was in legislative district 7 after rumors had long circulated that Rogers allegedly did not live in her Flagstaff residence.
+Rogers had also previously "dismissed" Sanchez after she had asked her a question and was banned from approaching her desk on the Senate floor.

+On May 10, 2023, a Flagstaff judge dismissed the restraining order against Sanchez citing that investigative reporting is a "legitimate purpose" and is protected by the First Amendment.